markusressel/openhasp-config-manager/README.md

 ## Configuration

 * `devices`: In the root directory of your configuration, a folder called `devices` is expected.
-In there you can create as many subfolders as you like, naming them according to the physical devices that you want to manage.
+  * In there you can create as many subfolders as you like, naming them according to the physical devices that you want to manage.
+    * Within those device subfolders you can then create `*.jsonl` and `*.cmd` files.
+    * You must also provide a `config.json` file, see [config.json](#config.json) for more info on how to set it.
 * `common`: The `common` directory can be used to put files that should be included on _all_ device.

-You are not limited to a single folder level.
+You are not limited to a folder depth of one.
 However, the files on OpenHasp devices cannot be put into subfolders.
-If you put `.json` or `.cmd` files into subfolders, the name of the resulting file on the OpenHasp device will be a concatenation of the full subpath.
+Therefore, Ii you put `.json` or `.cmd` files into subfolders, the name of the resulting file on the OpenHasp device will be a concatenation of the full subpath using an underscore (`_`) as a separator.
 So f.ex. the file in the following structure:

 ```text
 openhasp-configs